Product Stewardship Topics

 From the recent ECHA Downstream Users Guidance about communication along the supply chain: REACH reversed the burden of proof concerning the safety of chemical substances: it is now up to manufacturers, importers and downstream users to ensure that they manufacture and use chemical substances in a way that does not adversely affect human health or the environment.

-This is a complicated process, and what is important is that the list of these SVHCs has grown from the initial 15 in 2008 to over 165, with plans to have 400 by 2020.
+This is a complicated process, and what is important is that the list of these SVHCs has grown from the initial 15 in 2008 to over 400.
 There are requirements for communication of the presence of these substances to end consumers and also to any EU customers if found above a threshold.
-A recent ruling further complicated matters by requiring consumer notifications on the individual part level(rather than for the as-sold assembly).
+A 2015 ruling further complicated matters by requiring consumer notifications on the individual part level(rather than for the as-sold assembly).
 Full guidance documents are in-progress.
 If you have customers selling into the EU market, it is certain that you will be required to disclose the presence of any SVHCs.

 There are many other compliance questions and answers depending on your product, your market, and your customers.
 Do you have questions about: